Emerging adulthood and early adulthood: Biological changes

 Emerging adulthood and adolescence differ significantly with regard to puberty and hormonal development.
-While there is considerable overlap between the onset of puberty and the developmental stage referred to as adolescence, there are considerably fewer hormonal and physical changes taking place in individuals between the ages of 18–25.
+While there is considerable overlap between the onset of puberty and the developmental stage referred to as adolescence, there are considerably fewer hormonal and physical changes taking place in individuals between the ages of 18 and 25.
 Emerging adults have reached a stage of full hormonal maturity and are fully, physically equipped for sexual reproduction.

-Emerging adulthood is usually thought of as a time of peak physical health and performance as individuals are usually less susceptible to disease and more physically agile during this period than later stages of adulthood.
+Emerging adulthood is usually thought of as a time of peak physical health and performance as individuals are usually less susceptible to disease and more physically agile during this period than in later stages of adulthood.
 However, emerging adults are generally more likely to contract sexually transmitted infections, as well as to adopt unhealthy behavioral patterns and lifestyle choices.

-Personality organization will have an increased instability during this stage and after will have an increased stability.
+Personality organizations will have increased instability during this stage and after will have increased stability.
 This will help us understand personality development through the years.
 Social dominance, emotional stability, and conscientiousness increased more in this stage and during this time social vitality decreased.
 This is compared to changes in later adulthood.
 Emerging adults develop the ability to move away from spontaneous behavior to more stability and better self-control.
 This self-control that develops during this stage includes life planning, being reflective, intentional, and more cautious.
 Emerging adults will trust in themselves to create strategies that will completely guide them in their lives.
-They will experience a rise in their sense of their successes and social power, and will reflect what they have gained from meeting challenges such as the school to work challenge.
+They will experience a rise in their sense of their successes and social power and will reflect on what they have gained from meeting challenges such as the school-to-work challenge.